SaranshGolash/Crown-Wars/README.md

 ## Before We Start

 **NOTE**: There are some prerequisties you must know basic HTML, CSS and JavaScript.
+Use your own images/sounds or just take it from the repository itself.
 ---

 ## 🛠️ What We Will Use (The Tech Stack)